 Obviously, the main drawback to this is the Haber is only good for indoor use.
 Yet, at such an affordable price and compact size, this device is a must for anyone who needs to maintain a controlled indoor environment.

 The AcuRite 02081M delivers the weather forecast in style.
 This colorful display boasts 14 different icons showing the outdoor weather conditions with an oversized font.
 This is great for visually impaired individuals or those wanting to get the forecast update from across the room.
 The sensor has a good detection range, while the device uses self-calibration to enhance weather accuracy.

 There is a 14-day learning mode to accurately calibrate the device to your location.
 We noticed if you accidentally bump the screen, the image ripples at the point of contact.
 This leads us to question long-term durability.
 Additionally, the ThermoPro can tell you the weather and humidity at a fraction of the price.
 What the 02081M does best is present you with the daily forecast in an easy-to-read display.

 Carissa Stanz is a science-minded scholar with an interest in meteorology.
 She has a keen eye for product detail and boasts over four years of developing objective tests in other categories, including lifestyle, home, and outdoor products.
 Currently, she is pursuing a degree in Fisheries and Wildlife Sciences from OSU and tackles every review from a scientific perspective based on critical hands-on use.

 When testing weather stations, we conducted in-depth research and chose the best options on the market.
-We designed our test plan to determine how accurate each product measured weather conditions based on several nearby local weather stations.
+We designed our test plan to determine how accurately each product measured weather conditions based on nearby local weather stations.
 We spent hours installing, operating, and recording data then analyzed our results.
 Each product was meticulously evaluated based on real-life experience.

 Analysis and Test Results